-As stated above, this policy applies to all members of the College community, including all employees, students, visitors, and independent contractors, regardless of sexual orientation, gender identity, or gender expression.
+As stated above, this Policy applies to all members of the College community, including all employees, students, visitors to College sponsored events and activities, and independent contractors, regardless of sexual orientation, gender identity, or gender expression, and will be applied co-extensively with the limits of the College's disciplinary authority.

-All College community members are responsible for their actions and behavior, whether the conduct in question occurs on the main campus, regional campuses, or in another location.
+All College community members are responsible for their actions and behavior, whether the conduct in question occurs on the main campus, online learning environment, or in another location.
 Members of the College community have a responsibility to adhere to College policies and local, state, and federal laws.

-As a result, this policy applies both to on-campus and off-campus conduct that occurs in educational programs or activities, including College-owned buildings and College-sponsored trips.
-Off-campus behaviors that have an actual or potential adverse impact on any member of the College community or the College may fall under this policy, or constitute a violation of another College policy.
+As a result, this Policy applies both to on-campus and off-campus conduct that occurs in educational programs or activities, including College-owned buildings and College-sponsored trips.
+Off-campus behaviors that have an actual or potential adverse impact on any member of the College community or the College may fall under this Policy, or constitute a violation of another College policy.

-Any individual may make a report alleging a violation of this policy.
-The College will provide support options and respond promptly and equitably to all allegations of sexual and gender-based misconduct.
+Any individual may make a report alleging a violation of this Policy.
+The College will provide support options and respond promptly and equitably to all allegations of SGBM.
 The College is committed to maintaining fairness for all parties as well as balancing the needs and interests of the individuals involved with the safety of the community as a whole.

-As long as the College has jurisdiction over the respondent, there is no time limit to invoking this policy in cases of alleged sexual and gender-based misconduct.
-Nevertheless, individuals are encouraged to report alleged sexual and gender-based misconduct as soon as possible in order to maximize the College's ability to respond promptly and effectively.
+As long as the College has jurisdiction over the respondent, there is no time limit to invoking this policy in cases of alleged SGBM.
+Individuals are encouraged to report SGBM immediately to maximize the ability of the College to respond promptly and equitably.
+Unless otherwise noted, the College does not limit the timeframe for reporting.
+Be mindful that the College will not be able to initiate an investigation against an individual who is no longer affiliated with the College.